Vagahbond/Vagahbond/README.md

 - 📚 Learning new stuff:

-  - Currently learning Dotnet Core and C# by building an API that interfaces with GitHub
   - Interested in (C++) audio programming and low-level programming in general
   - Learning the Nix language
   - Eager to learn about new frameworks when I see them on most my students' screens